Tips To Avoid Springtime Ants

 To help keep any species of ant from finding their way into your home it is important to eliminate possible entry points into your home.
 Inspect your home’s foundation and exterior walls sealing any that are found, make sure that exterior windows and doors have weather stripping around them, place door sweeps on all doors, check that all door and window screens are completely intact, and seal spaces found around utilities entering your home.
 It is also a good idea to remove access to food and water sources by making sure that garbage is placed inside of containers with locking lids, pick up vegetables and fruit from garden areas that have fallen to the ground, and make sure that any dripping faucets, fixtures, and hoses are repaired.
 Inside make sure to regularly remove garbage from your home, sweep and mop your floors daily, and make sure that food is stored in the refrigerator or inside glass or plastic containers with tight-fitting lids.

-To help aid you in protecting your home from emerging ants this spring, partner with the Moline or Quad-Cities Quik-Kill Pest Eliminators.
-We can provide the year-round services needed to control and prevent problems with ants and other common household pests through either of our Home Guardian SM Services.
-To learn more about controlling ants in the spring and throughout the rest of the year as well, contact the ant control professionals at Quik-Kill today!
+To help aid you in protecting your home from emerging ants this spring, partner with Quik-Kill Pest Eliminators.
+We can provide the year-round services needed to control and prevent problems with ants and other common household pests through either of our Home Guardian SM Services in Bettendorf.
+To learn more about controlling ants in your service area in the spring and throughout the rest of the year, contact the ant control professionals at Quik-Kill today!